-- Projects that initiated its activity, based on research undertaken in Egypt, having Egypt one of its principal places of business, the main source of its funds is the foreign currency transferred from abroad, exporting at least 50% of its production, it activity transfers an advanced technology to Egypt and the Additional incentives may be granted by virtue of board of ministers resolution: - Permit the establishment of a special custom offices dedicated for the investment project's import or export matters. - The government bears in whole or part of the utilities cost of the real-estate property dedicated to the investment project upon its operation. - The government bears some of the employees' technical training costs. - Refund 50% of the value of the land allocated for industrial projects which started its activity within 2 (two) years from the date of receiving the land. - Allocate lands free of charge for some strategic activities prescribed in the law.
+By virtue of a decision issued by the Cabinet, some investment projects could be granted additional incentives provided that it started the operations of its activity within 6 years as of the effectiveness of the Investment Law and have Egypt as one of its principal places of business, or the main source of its funds is the foreign currency transferred from abroad, or exporting at least 50% of its production, or its activity transfers an advanced technology to Egypt.

+- Allowing the investment project to have its own customs gates that should be dedicated for the investment project's import or export. - The government bears in whole or part of the utilities cost of the real-estate property dedicated to the investment project upon its operation. - The government to provide a share in the costs of the employees' technical training. - Refund of 50% of the value of the land allocated for industrial projects which started its activity within 2 (two) years from the date of receiving the land. - Allocate lands free of charge for some strategic activities prescribed in the law.